No results for ""

 A context is a generalized way of referring to the people, services, machines, or other resources that encounter feature flags in your product.
 Contexts replace another data object in LaunchDarkly: "users."
 To learn more, read Contexts.

-In client-side SDKs, if you don't provide a key or set it to null, and set anonymous to true, then the SDK generates a random key for you.
+In some client-side SDKs, if you don't provide a key or set it to null, and set anonymous to true, then the SDK generates a random key for you.
 If you generate keys for anonymous contexts, session IDs or UUIDs work best.

 To learn more, read Anonymous contexts.